-The Office of Information Technology, serving the University of Colorado Denver and Anschutz Medical Campuses, strives to ensure that people with disabilities have equal, available and reliable access to the organization’s services, digital content, and technologies.
+The Office of Information Technology, serving the University of Colorado Denver and Anschutz Medical Campus, strives to ensure that people with disabilities have equal, available and reliable access to the organization’s services, digital content, and technologies.
 Our promise encompasses our offerings made available through both technology and our people.

 This website serves as the CU Denver and CU Anschutz information hub about accessible technology.
 Accessible technology includes electronic documents, websites, videos, software applications, and hardware devices that can be used effectively by everyone, including students, faculty, staff, and visitors with disabilities.
 The CU Denver and CU Anschutz community are collectively responsible for assuring the technologies we choose, use, and create are fully accessible.
 Below you will find links to a few additional starting points for learning more about IT accessibility: